Destinations, Food, Italy, Restaurant Roundups and Reviews, Travel, Travel Tips

 …but this place screams tourist trap.

 It can be easy to get sucked into these places when you’re traveling in a new country and you don’t know the language.
-We know because even though we are fairly seasoned travelers, we ended up at a touristy place.
+I know because even though we are fairly seasoned travelers, Michael and I wound up stuck eating a meal at a touristy restaurant.

 Let’s set the scene: it’s our second day in Rome, and it has been raining all morning, causing us to completely miss the first part of our planned day.